 Stay in contact with Baking in Pyjamas!!
 Be sure to follow me on my social media, so you never miss a post!

 Yields – One, 2lb Loaf

 - 225 grams (1 cup) Unsalted butter at room temperature

 - 350 grams (1 3/4 cup) Caster sugar

 - 1 teaspoon Pure vanilla extract

-- Spoon into the bundt tin, smooth the top and bake for 50 minutes – 1 hr or until a cake tester inserted into the centre comes out clean.
+- Fold through the coconut chips and spoon into your cake tin.
+Bake for 55-1 hr 10 minutes or until a cake tester inserted unto the centre comes out clean.

-- Leave in the tin on a wire rack for 15 minutes before transferring to the wire rack to cool completely.
+- Leave to cool on a wire rack for 20 minutes before removing from the tin and leaving to cool completely on the wire rack.